Sp3ctre4/SevenSeas/README.md

 **Configuration**

+Full Install
 1. Install the Windows Server that will become the domain controller using the PortRoyal password found in ship-manifest.yml
 2. Install the Windows workstations using the corresponding admin username and password found in ship-manifest.yml
 3. Ensure that all machines point to the Windows Server IP as a DNS server.
 This can be done statically or through DHCP.
 4. Once installed (default is fine), open an administrator powershell session on all systems and run `winrm quickconfig`, say "Yes" to all.

+Light Instance
+- Follow the above instructions but only for the domain controller
+- When running the ansible playbook, add the line `--tags light` to the ansible-playbook command.
+- This will configure just the DC, if you need a smaller resource footprint.

 **Provisioning (the ansible)**